 - The safety valve or filter is clogged

-If you do not properly clean your moka pot after every use ground coffee can fall into the chamber, or water residue can build up in the valve.
+When a moka pot is improperly cleaned mused coffee grounds can fall into the chamber, or water residue can build up in the valve.
 This leads to a blockage which stops the valve from relieving pressure buildup.

 - There is too much water in the reservoir

 Remember, its normal for a small amount of water to be left over after brewing.
 A small amount of water in the reservoir protects your machine from boiling dry.